Kidnapping of Jayme Closs

-On October 15, 2018, 21-year-old Jake Thomas Patterson abducted American 13-year-old Jayme Lynn Closs from her family's home in Barron, Wisconsin.
-The attack took place at 12:53 a.m after he forced his way inside and fatally shot her parents.
-Patterson took Closs to a house 70 mi away in rural Gordon, Wisconsin, and held her in captivity for 88 days until she escaped on January 10, 2019.
+On October 15, 2018, 21-year-old Jake Thomas Patterson abducted 13-year-old Jayme Lynn Closs after fatally shooting her parents, James and Denise Closs, at their home just outside of Barron, Wisconsin, at 12:53 a.m.
+Patterson took Closs to a house 70 mi away in rural Gordon, Wisconsin, and held her in captivity for 88 days until she escaped on January 10, 2019, seeking help from neighbors.

-Police took Patterson into custody; shortly after, he told them he kidnapped Closs and killed her parents.
+Police took Patterson into custody; shortly after, he told them he kidnapped Closs and murdered her parents.
 He pleaded guilty to two counts of first-degree intentional homicide and one count of kidnapping.
-On May 24, 2019, Patterson was sentenced to two consecutive life sentences in prison without the possibility of parole plus an additional 40 years.
-After her recovery, Jayme Closs now lives with an aunt and an uncle.
+On May 24, 2019, Patterson was sentenced to two consecutive life sentences in prison without the possibility of parole, plus an additional consecutive 40 years.
+After her recovery, Jayme Closs lived with an aunt and an uncle.

+Jayme has become an advocate for other missing and exploited children.
+Her story has been widely reported on and has raised awareness about the issue of child abduction and the need for greater support for victims and their families.